chromaui/learnstorybook.com/content/intro-to-storybook/react/en/test.md

 Storybook is a fantastic tool for visual regression testing because every story is essentially a test specification.
 Each time we write or update a story we get a spec for free!

 There are a number of tools for visual regression testing.
-We recommend [**Chromatic**](https://www.chromatic.com/), a free publishing service made by the Storybook maintainers that not only allows us to deploy and host our Storybook safely and securely, like we saw in the [previous chapter](/react/en/deploy/), but also runs tests in the cloud.
+We recommend [**Chromatic**](https://www.chromatic.com/), a free publishing service made by the Storybook maintainers that runs visual tests in parallelized cloud.
+It also allows us to publish Storybook online as we saw in the [previous chapter](/react/en/deploy/).

 ## Catch a UI change